Shine On You Crazy Diamond: Parts I–V

-Part III (Wright, Gilmour, Waters; from 6:27 to 8:41) begins with a Minimoog solo by Wright accompanied by a less complex variation of Mason's drums from Part II.
+Part III (Wright, Gilmour; from 6:27 to 8:41) begins with a Minimoog solo by Wright accompanied by a less complex variation of Mason's drums from Part II.
 This part includes Gilmour's third guitar solo, in the G natural minor scale, and ends with a fade into Part IV.
 When performed on the Animals tour, Gilmour added distortion to the guitar for this solo.
 This solo is often dropped in live performances while the rest of part III is still played—notably on Delicate Sound of Thunder and Pulse.

 Part IV (Gilmour, Wright, Waters; from 8:41 to 11:08) Waters sings his lyrics, with Gilmour, Wright and backing vocalists Venetta Fields and Carlena Williams on harmonies.

 Part V (Gilmour, Waters, Wright; from 11:08 to 13:33) Part IV is followed by two guitars repeating an arpeggio variation on the main theme for about a minute with the theme of Part II.
 A baritone saxophone overlays the sounds, played by Dick Parry.
 The saxophone changes from a baritone to a tenor saxophone, as a time signature switch from 6/8 to 12/8 creates the feeling that the tempo doubles up.
 The sax solo is accompanied by a Solina string synthesizer keyboard sound.
 A machine-like hum fades in with musique concrète and segues into "Welcome to the Machine".
+On later pressings starting with the UK Quad Mix Part V was credited to Waters when on the first pressing and actuality it was written by Gilmour, Wright and Waters (on the first UK/European vinyl and on the label of the 180 Gram Vinyl album Part V is credited to Gilmour, Wright and Waters).
+The misprint of Waters writing solo has been left on all future CD pressings and inner sleeves of the reissued vinyl.